lee8oi/hexperience/README.md

   * Refreshes log page automatically and scrapes logs.
   * Can be separately enabled on local & internet logs.
   * Results are displayed in the current log window when monitor is stopped.
-  * Automatically removes bitcoin, mailer, account logins, and fund transfer/collection lines in local logs and saves.
+  * Automatically removes bitcoin, mailer, account logins, and fund transfer/collection lines in local logs then saves.
   * Ignores localhost lines in local logs to focus on the foreign logins.
 * Add's login link to Hacked Database list to directly log into respective IP's.